-If you prefer, and if the vet who performed the dental check-up advised that they feel that dental surgery may be necessary, we can phone you on the day to discuss the surgery we wish to perform and any attendant costs.
+If you prefer, and if the vet who performed the dental check-up advised you that they feel that dental surgery may be necessary, we can phone you on the day to discuss the surgery we wish to perform and any attendant costs.
 If you give us permission and if we can perform all that we need to do, we can get everything done on the same day.
-Sometimes, very rarely, we simply run out of time or the anaesthetic has gone on too long, and thus we have to book for another procedure.
+Sometimes we run out of time or the anaesthetic has gone on too long, and thus we have to book for another procedure.
 Whether we plan to get everything done on the same day or to do in stages, we pride ourselves in communicating well with our clients.

-• Extracting dog and cat teeth is much more technical and time consuming than human teeth.
+Extracting dog and cat teeth is much more technical and time consuming than human teeth.
 The nearest equivalent in human dentistry would be a wisdom tooth extraction under GA in hospital.

-• Dog and cat teeth may have up to 3 roots that diverge in different directions meaning that we need to split the tooth with a dentist’s drill and remove them in 3 parts.
+Dog and cat teeth may have up to 3 roots that diverge in different directions meaning that we need to split the tooth with a dentist’s drill and remove them in 3 parts.

-• Their roots break very easily compared to our teeth, therefore more time and care are required.
+Their roots break very easily compared to our teeth, therefore more time and care are required.

-• Often times the roots require what we call open extractions, meaning that we need to remove some jaw bone to allow safe access to deeply buried roots or roots that have partly bound themselves to the bone of the socket.
+Often times the roots require what we call open extractions, meaning that we need to remove some jaw bone to allow safe access to deeply buried roots or roots that have partly bound themselves to the bone of the socket.

-• We usually need to use magnifying, operating glasses called loupes, especially with small dogs and cats, to allow us to see what we need to do.
+We usually need to use magnifying, operating glasses called loupes, especially with small dogs and cats, to allow us to see what we need to do.
 Our instruments’ working tips range in size from 6mm down to the size of a tiny hypodermic needle point.

 As mentioned earlier, not only is all this work highly skilled (a lot can go wrong if the surgeon does not work methodically and is not skilled), it can take considerable time.
 We usually won’t go beyond 4 hours for any one procedure though.